 Since the original guidelines were shared in 2015, there have been updates to standards and tools on many fronts – at the archives, the Smithsonian Institution, and in the wider profession – compelling the revisions in the current document.
 The most obvious update is the migration to ArchivesSpace from Archivist’s Toolkit, reflected in this document’s revised chapter on description.
 Additional changes to practices in each stage of the processing workflow are found throughout this document.
 Further updates to the description guidelines are anticipated when EAD3 is adopted at the Smithsonian Institution.

 The guidelines were written to help archivists with arrangement and description of archival collections containing sound recordings and moving image materials in obsolete analog formats.
 They supplement the Archives’s general collections processing manual with audiovisual-specific guidelines, including tools for assessment of AV in collections (Chapter 1), strategies for processing AV to different levels (Chapter 2), guidelines for re-housing media objects and seating them in collection containers (Chapter 3), archival arrangement (Chapter 4), describing media in finding aids according to DACS and EAD2002 (Chapter 5), and resources for identifying obsolete audiovisual formats (Chapter 6).

 Each of these chapters was written for local use at the Archives of American Art, but it is hoped that they will be useful to other repositories.
-Users of these guidelines will want to make changes to synchronize them with local processing policies, storage practices, descriptive practices, and procedures for research access.
+Users of these guidelines elsewhere should expect to adapt them to local processing policies, storage practices, descriptive practices, and procedures for research access.